astronomer/astro-docs/enterprise/v0.16/09_resources/03_cli-reference.md

 ## astro dev

 This set of commands allow you to create and manage a local Airflow environment on your machine.
-Access to the Astronomer Platform is not required.
+Access to the Astronomer platform is not required.

 ### Usage